Kh4n/url-shortener-unity/README.md

 And follow the prompts.
 This will create 3 t2.micro servers, so be sure to call terraform destroy when finished.

 I have also deployed this project to http://3.142.135.164/ for the time being.
 You should be able to use the application there.
-Be sure to type the full url and protocol, eg: `http://google.com`
+Be sure to type the full url and protocol, eg: `http://google.com`.

 # Description, methodologies, etc.
 Overall this was an interesting project for me.
 I did not expect such a simple application to have a vast number of viable approaches.
-Here I will outline my approach, as well as what I would recommend for various levels of scale
+Here I will outline my approach, as well as what I would recommend for various levels of scale.

 ## Basics
 Let's look at the problem further.
 The explicit requirement are: